andreapavoni/ttfm_bot/README.md

 - `!say <something>` say something in the room
 - `!cfg <config_key> [<config_value>]` sets config key and value.
 Without `config_value`, it replies with current configuration for `<config_key>`
 - `!room [list | <sub_command> <room_slug>]` handles favorite rooms
+- `!die` kills the bot (useful if/when it becomes unresponsive due to some bug)

 These ones require the bot to be moderator of the room to be executed